 Pilgrims may look and play like a simplistic mobile adventure but feels like reading an ancient russian book from the 19th century.

-While playing Pilgrims, the player shall unlock new characters and objects in order to progress through the story.
-That is, if getting to the end is one’s only concern, but not really something I would recommend since a single straightforward run would result a pretty short experience.
-Instead, Amanita’s design gently nudges the player towards experimentation; as a take on the well known “try everything with everything” trope from adventure games, it is pretty refreshing, leading to some unique and funny consequences.
+Building on that overall design idea, the player is tasked with unlocking new characters and objects, thus cards, in order to progress through the story.
+That is, if getting to the end is one’s only concern, but not really something I would recommend since a single straightforward run would result in a pretty short experience.
+Instead, Amanita’s design gently nudges the player towards experimentation; as a take on the well-known “try everything with everything” trope from adventure games, I have to say it is pretty refreshing, leading to some unique and funny consequences.

 The sound design follows a similar footprint, with what sounds a made-up language that will inspire a smile or two… except it is not made-up!
-It’s actually Czech, for the most part.
-I have nothing but praise for a game that uses its original language, transforming it in a ingenious design feature.
+It’s actually Czech, at least for the most part.
+I have nothing but praise for a game that uses its original language, transforming it into an ingenious design feature.
 The folkish/rock soundtrack by Tomáš Dvořák is also pretty good on its own.

-Get your tablet, sit in front of a fireplace, cross your legs and let the game take you back in time and to another world.
+Get a tablet, sit in front of a fireplace, legs crossed, and let the game take you back in time and to another world.